common-workflow-language/common-workflow-language/README.md

 Imaging, Astronomy, Physics, and Chemistry.

 <a href="https://open-stand.org/about-us/principles"><img align="left" src="http://standards.ieee.org/images/openstand/128x128-blue2.png" alt="Open Stand badge"></a>
-CWL is developed by an informal, multi-vendor working group consisting of organizations and individuals aiming to enable scientists to share data analysis workflows.
-[The CWL project is on Github](https://github.com/common-workflow-language/common-workflow-language) and we follow the [Open-Stand.org principles for collaborative open standards development](https://open-stand.org/about-us/principles/)
+CWL is developed by a multi-vendor working group consisting of organizations and individuals aiming to enable scientists to share data analysis workflows.
+[The CWL project is maintained on Github](https://github.com/common-workflow-language/common-workflow-language) and we follow the [Open-Stand.org principles for collaborative open standards development](https://open-stand.org/about-us/principles/).
+Legally CWL is a member project of [Software Freedom Conservancy](https://sfconservancy.org/news/2018/apr/11/cwl-new-member-project/) and is formally managed by the elected [CWL leadership team](#Leadership_Team), however every-day project decisions are made by the [CWL community](#Support) which is open for participation by anyone.

 CWL builds on technologies such as [JSON-LD](http://json-ld.org) for data modeling and [Docker](http://docker.com) for portable runtime